Qumulo/docs/administrator-guide/authentication-qumulo-core/installing-vpn-keys-on-cluster.md

 * Obtain a `.zip` file with VPN keys from Qumulo Care

-* Whitelist the following domains in your firewall rules:
+* Add the following domains to your firewall's allowlist:

   * `ep1.qumulo.com`